eclipse-vertx/vertx-codegen/README.md

 A `@DataObject` annotated type is a Java class with the only purpose to be a container for data.

-* The codegen recognize the type as decodable when the annotated type has a `io.vertx.core.json.JsonObject` constructor
+* Codegen recognizes the type as deserializable when the annotated type has a `io.vertx.core.json.JsonObject` constructor
-* The codec recognize the type as decodable when the annotated type has a `io.vertx.core.json.JsonObject toJson()` method
+* The mapper recognizes the type as serializable when the annotated type has a `io.vertx.core.json.JsonObject toJson()` method

 Data object conversion recognize the following types as _member_ of any `@DataObject`: